Terms and Conditions

 4. Prices, Surcharging and Air Passenger Duty

 All guide prices we advertise are accurate at the date published, but we reserve the right to change any of those prices from time to time.
 Prices include a cost for fuel that was estimated at the date of this publication.
 In the unlikely event of an administrative error leading to an incorrect price being displayed, we reserve the right to correct it.
 Offers are not combinable unless expressly stated and may be withdrawn at any time.
 All quotations are provisional until confirmed in writing on your Booking Confirmation and Invoice.
 Before you make a booking we will give you the up-to-date price of your chosen holiday including the cost of any supplements, upgrades or additional facilities which you have requested.
 Changes in transportation costs, including without limitation the cost of fuel, dues, taxes or fees chargeable for services such as landing taxes or embarkation or disembarkation fees at ports and airports and exchange rates mean that the price of your travel arrangements may change after you have booked.
 We will absorb and you will not be charged for any increase equivalent to 2% of the price of your travel arrangements.
 You will be charged for the amount over and above that.
-If any change in our costs would cause a reduction in your holiday price, we will not make refunds of amounts less than 2% of the price of your travel arrangements, we will refund in full amounts exceeding such 2%, after deducting an administration charge of £10.00 per person.
 Air Passenger Duty “APD”, which is payable by all passengers departing from UK airports, is included in the price of your holiday/flight ticket.
 The price of your holiday will include APD for an economy seat.
 If you upgrade to a premium cabin this will be included in the upgrade cost.
 In view of the current volatility of world oil prices, a fuel supplement may be added to the price of your holiday at the time of booking.

 Adequate and valid travel insurance for your chosen itinerary is compulsory for all travellers and it is a condition of accepting your booking that you agree you will have obtained adequate and valid travel insurance for your booking by the date of departure.
 You are strongly advised to insure yourself against any possible risk that may occur and in particular to ensure that you have sufficient insurance in respect of dependent relatives and force majeure events.
 You are required to carry proof of insurance with you and produce it if reasonably requested by Company representatives or suppliers.
 When you make your insurance arrangements, you must ensure that there are no exclusion clauses which limit cover for the type of activities included in your holiday.
 Clients in breach of this condition will be deemed to have indemnified the Company for any loss incurred by the Company as a result of such breach and such costs will be redeemable from them.